drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Macromolecular Targets

-Macromolecular targets are selected on the basis of their role in the biological system involved for the designated disease.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/macromolecular-targets-9258f292'><i class='fa fa-play' aria-hidden='true'></i></button>Macromolecular targets are selected on the basis of their role in the biological system involved for the designated disease.
 Specific biological pathways can either be blocked or magnified to facilitate the desired therapeutic action.
 The most common targets of drugs are proteins.

 ![](https://media.drugdesign.org/course/protein-ligand-binding/1_2_1_1.png){: loading=lazy }

 ### Mechanism of Action of Drugs

-Drugs act as inhibitors of enzymatic proteins by inhibiting the generation or degradation of molecular components of the cell (e.g. inhibition of enzymes which are essential for bacterial survival by antibiotics).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/mechanism-action-drugs-0d607d94'><i class='fa fa-play' aria-hidden='true'></i></button>Drugs act as inhibitors of enzymatic proteins by inhibiting the generation or degradation of molecular components of the cell (e.g. inhibition of enzymes which are essential for bacterial survival by antibiotics).
 They can act either as receptor agonists by mimicking the effect of an endogenous chemical signal (e.g. nicotine agonists in the treatment of Parkinson disease) or as antagonists, which blocks the signal (e.g. Substance P antagonists for the release of pain).
 *[antagonist]: A molecule that blocks the activation of a receptor.
 *[antagonists]: A molecule that blocks the activation of a receptor.
 *[agonist]: A chemical substance capable of activating a given receptor.